-- The area is predominantly rural in character and the ability to maintain that character is threatened by the increasing growth pressures stemming from rapid urbanization of the Charlotte metropolitan area. - Many portions of the study area lack water and sewer service which is a limiting condition. - Regional growth is increasing traffic volumes and the demand for an improved road network, which is having an impact on circulation in the study area.
-The - need to establish new roadway connections is in conflict with the desire to - minimize growth pressure by not improving access. - Environmental issues are mostly associated with soils and water quality. - Concerns are being raised about water quality degraded by sediment as a result of - increasing stormwater runoff eroding soils, particularly on denuded sites cleared for development purposes, and carrying such pollutants into area streams and
+- The area is predominantly rural in character and the ability to maintain that character is threatened by the increasing growth pressures stemming from rapid urbanization of the Charlotte metropolitan area. - Many portions of the study area lack water and sewer service which is a limiting condition. - Regional growth is increasing traffic volumes and the demand for an improved road network, which is having an impact on circulation in the study area. - Environmental issues are mostly associated with soils and water quality.
+Concerns are being raised about water quality degraded by sediment as a result of increasing stormwater runoff eroding soils, particularly on denuded sites cleared for development purposes, and carrying such pollutants into area streams and rivers.

-The outcome of the analyses conducted were utilized later in the planning process to determine the most appropriate direction for future growth and development (see Section 3.0), to develop a plan that is a reflection of the community's desires (see Section 4.0) and to pinpoint specific action steps to implement the plan (see Section 5.0).
+The outcome of the analyses conducted was utilized later in the planning process to determine the most appropriate direction for future growth and development (see Section 3.0), to develop a plan that is a reflection of the community's desires (see Section 4.0) and to pinpoint specific action steps to implement the plan (see Section 5.0).
 With the exception of demographics, the resulting plan addresses all of the elements discussed in this section.